Avaiga/taipy-doc/docs/manuals/gui/viselements/charts/waterfall.md

 over time.

-To create a waterfall chart in Taipy, you must set the [*type*](../chart.md#p-type) property of the chart control "waterfall".
+To create a waterfall chart in Taipy, you must set the [*type*](../chart.md#p-type) property of the chart control to "waterfall".

 ## Key properties